-A.3 - Forensic Premium
+A.2 - Forensic Premium

-Effective the first pay period after April 1, 2019, Forensic employees will be placed on the appropriate general salary scale and shall be paid an additional hourly premium equal to:
+Forensic employees will be placed on the appropriate wage schedule and shall be paid an additional hourly premium equal to:

-- Forensic Nurse A (Maximum, Multi-level Security): 4% of the hourly rate specified for a Nurse Level 3, Eighth Year; and - Forensic Nurse B (Minimum, Medium Security, and Forensic Community Liaison Nurses (FCLNs)): 2% of the hourly rate specified for a Nurse Level 3, Fourth Year.
+- 1. Forensic Nurse A (Maximum, Multi-level Security): 4% of the hourly rate specified for a Nurse Level 3, Eighth Year; and - Forensic Nurse B (Minimum, Medium Security, and Forensic Community Liaison Nurses (FCLNs)): 2% of the hourly rate specified for a Nurse Level 3, Fourth Year.

-A.4 - General Wage Scales
+A.3 - General Wage Schedules